 The market-driven Access mode applies when Access is defined through an agreement between the User and the Research Infrastructure that will lead to a fee for the Access and that may remain confidential.

-Wide Access
+Wide virtual Access

-The wide Access mode guarantees the broadest possible Access to scientific data and digital services provided by the Research Infrastructure to Users wherever they are based.
+The wide virtual Access mode guarantees the broadest possible Access to scientific data and digital services provided by the Research Infrastructure to Users wherever they are based.
 Research Infrastructures adopting this mode maximise availability and visibility of the data and services provided.

+Priority-driven Access

+In priority-driven Access mode the Research Infrastructure in selecting User proposals considers their relevance for addressing a predefined priority.
+This includes urgent or customised Access to respond to:

+a scientific or societal challenge;

+a crisis situation;

+education and training.

+By providing Access for education and training, Research Infrastructures fulfil their role in enhancing the skills of the next generations of scientists and innovators.

 Access restrictions

 Research Infrastructures may restrict Access by means of quota or pre-defined User groups, as long as they clearly communicate such conditions to the Users.
 Such restrictions may be based on established acceptable practices such as, but not limited to, training and education, research programmes, ethics, legal and contractual obligations, financial contributions, resources and membership.

+When appropriate, Access restrictions compliant with EU’s commitments under international agreements can be implemented to ensure alignment with latest EU recommendations on enhancing research security, with the EU Global Approach to Research and Innovation and with any relevant requirements or recommendations related to Strategic Autonomy and European Economic and Research Security.

 Access processes and interactions

 The processes and interactions involved in the Access to Research Infrastructures may consist of application, negotiation, evaluation, feedback, selection, admission, approval, feasibility check, setting-up, use, monitoring and dismantling.
 Research Infrastructures should in any case clearly communicate and motivate their decision on the request for Access to the Users.